mkanako/vscode-files-bookmark/README.md

 # vscode-files-bookmark README

-This is the README for your extension "vscode-files-bookmark".
 After writing up a brief description, we recommend including the following sections.

 ## Features